 However, creating a homepage is not a bed of roses.
 Each web page has its own peculiarities, and the homepage is not an exclusion.
 It is the face and the mouth of a website, unleashing the cores of a business and introducing them to the users.
 To make that communication successful and the interaction enjoyable, there are many things to focus on while designing a homepage.
-First, let’s figure out what to put on the homepage of a website:
+First, let’s together, with our responsive web design development company, discover what to put on the homepage of a website:

 - Headline.
 Within the first seconds, the visitors should understand who you are and what you offer, and this is the matter of a headline.
 A good headline needs to be short yet informative enough to transmit an idea of your business.

 - Sub-headline.
 The concept you’ve put in your headline is explored in the sub-headline, providing a more precise insight.
 Here you can develop the idea and state your message, mission, or purpose.
 It is usually 2 or 3 sentence-long, powerful, and descriptive text that introduces your product or service in a comprehensive and compelling way.